teofilobd/UnityVoxelStudy/README.md

 - Implement another renderer using `DrawMeshInstancedIndirect`.
 - Create a custom SRP, stripping out URP features that are not useful for the voxel renderer.
 - Implement voxelizers using ECS and Jobs System.
-- (Actually research how people actually implement voxel renderers :D)
+- (Actually research about how people actually implement voxel renderers :D)

 ## Contributor <a href="#summary">↑</a>